hallemorel/VBA-Challenge/README.md

 Stock Market Analysis

-From The Stock Data and the Test Dat the following was tested:
+From The Stock Data and the Test Data the following was tested:

 1. To create a script that will loop through the stocks for one year for each run and take the following information: